Grizzlies vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Grizzlies Betting Records & Stats

-- Memphis has played 47 games this season that have gone over 226.5 combined points scored.
+- Memphis has played 56 games this season that finished with a combined score over 221.5 points.

-- Memphis' games this year have had a 229.9-point total on average, 3.4 more points than this matchup's over/under.
+- Memphis' contests this season have a 229.9-point average over/under, 8.4 more points than this game's point total.

-- The Grizzlies have won in three, or 15.8%, of the 19 contests they have been named as odds-on underdogs in this year.
+- The Grizzlies have been victorious in three, or 15.8%, of the 19 contests they have been chosen as underdogs in this season.

-- Memphis has a record of 3-16, a 15.8% win rate, when it is set as the underdog by -110 or more by oddsmakers this season.
+- Memphis has not won as an underdog of +170 or more on the moneyline this season in six games with those odds or longer.

-- Sportsbooks have implied with the moneyline set for this matchup that Memphis has a 52.4% chance of pulling out a win.
+- The moneyline set for this matchup implies Memphis has a 37% chance of coming away with a victory in the contest.

 Grizzlies vs. Lakers Over/Under Stats (Regular Season)